Ground Flaxseed vs Flaxseed Oil – Which is Healthier?

 Flax oil, being an oil, obviously does not contain any fiber so the ground seeds are a clear winner here.

 Ground flaxseed is usually a good source of the minerals manganese, magnesium and copper.
-It also contains B vitamins like thiamin, riboflavin, niacin, B6 and folic acid and is rich in antioxidant vitamin E.
+It also contains B vitamins like thiamine, riboflavin, niacin, B6 and folic acid and is rich in antioxidant vitamin E.

 Flaxseed oil does not have the same variety of minerals and vitamins as they are mostly lost in extraction, with one notable exception.
 The vitamin E content in unrefined flaxseed oil can be quite concentrated compared to the ground seeds, with around 2 mg of natural vitamin E in a tablespoon of the oil.